-A more extreme form of preventative awareness programs are boot camps modeled after military programs.
+A more extreme form of preventive awareness programs are boot camps modeled after military programs.
 These boot camps hinge on Gottfredson and Hirschi’s (1990) general theory of crime, which proposes that deviancy is a consequence of inadequate constraints on an individual’s behavior.
 The discipline that is integral to boot camps should improve juveniles’ self-control and decrease future delinquency and recidivism.
-However, similar to awareness programs, a meta-analysis suggest that boot camps’ effectiveness has been largely ineffective in reducing markers of antisocial behavioral such as recidivism (MacKenzie, Wilson, & Kider, 2001).
+However, similar to awareness programs, a meta-analysis suggests that boot camps have been largely ineffective in reducing markers of antisocial behavioral such as recidivism (MacKenzie, Wilson, & Kider, 2001).

-Another type of intervention for antisocial behavior, social cognitive skills training, emphasizes changing the cognitive and information processing mechanisms that presumably underlie delinquent behavior.
-It draws on research that suggests that aggressive people tend to attribute others’ actions to hostile intentions and to attend to hostile cues more than less aggressive people (e.g., Crick & Dodge, 1996; Dodge, 1993).
+Another type of intervention for antisocial behavior, social-cognitive skills training, emphasizes changing the cognitive and information processing mechanisms that presumably underlie delinquent behavior.
+It draws on research suggesting that aggressive people tend to attribute others’ actions to hostile intentions and to attend to hostile cues more than do less aggressive people (e.g., Crick & Dodge, 1996; Dodge, 1993).
 Thus, by changing these maladaptive cognitions, one can reduce aggressive behaviors.
 Programs in this family target these cognitions by changing attention and response to social cues, updating goals and contingent responses to cues, and training those responses as habits (Crick & Dodge, 1994).

-The prototypical example of this approach is the GREAT program (Guiding Responsibility and Expectations in Adolescents Today and Tomorrow; Meyer, Allison, Reese, Gay, & Multisite Violence Prevention Program, 2004) Although the program has been successful in changing social cognitive information processing, it is less clear whether this results in behavioral change and whether the changes are long-lasting.
-A series of reviews and meta-analyses of the GREAT program suggests that the program may have detrimental effects – articipants in the program reported increased aggression and support for pro-aggression norms relative to controls.
-However, for the highest risk children, the results suggest that the program is behaviorally effective (Multisite Violence Prevention Project, 2008).
+The prototypical example of this approach is the GREAT program (Guiding Responsibility and Expectations in Adolescents Today and Tomorrow; Meyer, Allison, Reese, Gay, & Multisite Violence Prevention Program, 2004) Although the program has been successful in changing social-cognitive information processing, it is less clear whether this results in behavioral change and whether the changes are long-lasting.
+A series of reviews and meta-analyses of the GREAT program suggests that the program may have detrimental effects: Participants in the program reported increased aggression and support for proaggression norms relative to controls.
+However, for the children at highest risk, the results suggest that the program is behaviorally effective (Simon, Ikida, & Smith, 2008[AU: As meant?
+See references.]).

-Although many of the juvenile awareness, boot camp, and social cognitive interventions are largely ineffective and potentially harmful, there is considerable heterogeneity in the effectiveness of programs within categories.
-A recent meta-analysis of the effectiveness of preventative and treatment-based interventions on adolescents’ antisocial behavior found that preventative-based interventions were less effective than therapy-based interventions in reducing antisocial behavior (Sawyer, Borduin, & Dopp, 2015).
-The effectiveness of a more therapeutic approaches relative to other approaches suggests that notable change likely takes time to occur.
-Several key moderators indicate that including peer group in the intervention protocol was effective for younger but not adolescent boys and that parent involvement was more effective in samples that included a higher proportion of minorities.
+Although many of the juvenile awareness, boot camp, and social-cognitive interventions are largely ineffective and potentially harmful, there is considerable heterogeneity in the effectiveness of programs within categories.
+A recent meta-analysis of the effectiveness of preventive and treatment-based interventions on adolescents’ antisocial behavior found that prevention-based interventions were less effective than therapy-based interventions in reducing antisocial behavior (Sawyer, Borduin, & Dopp, 2015).
+The effectiveness of more therapeutic approaches relative to other approaches suggests that notable change likely takes time to occur.
+Several key moderators indicate that including peer group members in the intervention protocol was effective for younger boys but not adolescent boys, and that parent involvement was more effective in samples that included a higher proportion of minorities.
 Another meta-analysis that focused specifically on which program features were associated with positive intervention effects identified intervention quality as a key factor (Lipsey, 2009).
-Overall, these mixed results suggest therapeutic approaches for high-risk youth may be effective for antisocial tendencies, but despite considerable time and effort it is unclear whether aspects of personality changed, or situations were changed such that opportunities for anti-social behaviors were reduced.
+Overall, these mixed results suggest that therapeutic approaches for high-risk youth may be effective for antisocial tendencies, but despite considerable time and effort, it is unclear whether aspects of personality changed, or whether situations were changed such that opportunities for antisocial behaviors were reduced.

-[B]Clinical interventions
+[b]Clinical Interventions